rubenwardy/minetest_modding_book/_en/games/games.md

 ## Your Turn

-* Make a game - It can be simple, if you like.
+* Create a simple game where the player gains points from digging special blocks.